MaitreyaM/WEB3-MCP/README.md

 For blockchain-related issues, check:
 - Your RPC provider's status page
 - Network gas prices and congestion
-- Contract addresses and ABIs
+- Contract addresses and ABIs.